Edge operations

 • -sw or –software: Allows the script to collect only the software information

-• -c8y or –cumulocity: Allows the script to collect only the cumulocity information
+• -c8y or –cumulocity: Allows the script to collect only the Cumulocity information

 • -h: Displays the help message